robert/robert.github.com/_posts/2014-07-22-is-ruby-pass-by-reference-or-pass-by-value.md

 Say what?

-It turns out there are actually 2 types of pass-by-value.
+I find it helps to think of there being 2 different types of pass-by-value:

 * Pass-value-by-value
 * Pass-reference-by-value

 Stop crying, everything's going to be OK.
-It turns out that all of the paradigms can be simply and intuitively understood by how they cause the following 2 functions to behave:
+All of these paradigms can be simply and intuitively understood by how they cause the following 2 functions to behave:

 {% highlight ruby %}
-    def reassign(list)
+    def reassign(array)
-      list = [0, 1]
+      array = [0, 1]

-    def append(list)
+    def append(array)
-      list.append(1)
+      array << 1

-    list = [0]
+    array = [0]
-    reassign(list)
+    reassign(array)
-    append(list)
+    append(array)
-{% endhighlight %}
+{% endhighlight %}l

 Let's explore.